mausworks/tidier/packages/tidier-core/README.md

 ## Getting started

-If you want to make use of Tidier in your own projects without using the CLI, you first need to implement the Folder interface for your project.
+If you want to integrate Tidier in your own projects without using the CLI, you first need to implement the Folder interface for your project.

 To facilitate cross-platform compatibility, these core abstractions does not have a concrete implementation.